US

 these role models, the registry documents a broad range of specific peace and

 antiwar behaviors.
-The registry
+The registry includes

-devoted their lives to peace and opposing war.
-Organizations ranging from groups such
+their lives to peace and opposing war.

-as the Quakers, who have opposed war for centuries, to the hundreds of
+Organizations ranging from groups such as the Quakers, who have opposed

-peace-related websites receive recognition.
+war for centuries, to the hundreds of peace-related websites receive recognition.
 Currently published as a living document

 the US Peace Registry will eventually